Shawkins-07/sharonhawkins.github.io/controlled-documentation-framework.md

 ## Challenge

-IT teams maintained multiple document versions with no central governance process.
+IT teams maintained multiple document versions with no central governance process running the risk of potential audit failure.

 ## Approach